cyberfantics/CyberSecurity/Grow Intern/Password Checker/README.md

 ### Usage

-1. Open the application in a web browser.
+1. Open the application in a web browser after running `python app.py`.
 2. Enter a password in the provided form and submit it.
 3. The application will display the password strength, a score, and feedback on how to improve the password.